9 reasons you will love Asheville, NC

 If you’re looking for a small-town feel with amazing food, beautiful views and natural wonders all around, then you must visit Asheville!

-Before we called this picturesque town ‘home’, Asheville was our favorite mountain destination.
-We couldn’t get enough of the cute downtown, award-winning food, outdoor adventures galore and the prospect of a… I’m getting ahead of myself.
+We obviously can’t get enough of this town, from the cute downtown, award-winning food, outdoor adventures and the prospect of a bear sight… I’m getting ahead of myself.

 1. THE VIEWS!!!